krohak/Luxo/SETUP.md

 ### Setup on System

 You can currently run the app on Mac OSX or Ubuntu14.04 for development purposes.
-You can develop on your system and then push it to your Peeqo's raspberry pi.
+You can develop on your system and then push it to your Luxo's raspberry pi.
 On other systems, if wakeword detection is unsupported, I have added a small button on the top left corner to simulate a wakeword.

 #### Setup on Mac OSX: